jeffh/Hydrant/docs/source/formatter_reference.rst

 ===================

-This is the reference documentation for all the `NSFormatters`_ that Hydrant implements as conviences for you.
+This is the reference documentation for all the `NSFormatters`_ that Hydrant implements as conveniences for you.
 When using mappers that utilize
 formatters:

     - :ref:`HYDMapObjectToStringByFormatter`